Cassidy-Boilley/2800-2023-DTC14/README.md

 - index.js: 77 to 119
 - index.js: 134 to 178

-With the following adjustments made: <br>
+With the following adjustments made: <br>²

 For lines 77 to 119: